Back to All Resorts

 • +Scuba and snorkeling access to Grand Bahama's healthy reef system, including UNEXSO, one of the Caribbean's most respected dive operators

-• +Laid-back, authentic Bahamian atmosphere rather than a manufactured resort bubble - guests felt they were actually in the Bahamas
+• +Laid-back, authentic Bahamian atmosphere rather than a manufactured resort bubble - guests feel they are actually in the Bahamas

 Cons

-• The property never fully recovered from Hurricane Dorian in 2019, and even before closure many guests found large sections of the resort clearly shuttered, boarded up, or deteriorating
+• The wider complex never fully recovered from Hurricane Dorian in 2019, and guests find large sections of the resort beyond Lighthouse Pointe clearly shuttered, boarded up, or deteriorating

-• Only one of the original three hotels (Lighthouse Pointe) was operational, leaving the complex feeling like a shadow of what it once was
+• Only one of the original three hotels (Lighthouse Pointe, 196 rooms) is operational - Breaker's Cay and the Lanai Suites remain closed - leaving the complex feeling like a shadow of what it once was

-• Air conditioning and maintenance issues were a recurring complaint in later years, with some rooms reported as uncomfortably warm
+• Air conditioning and maintenance issues are a recurring complaint, with some rooms reported as uncomfortably warm

-• Food and beverage quality was inconsistent - some meals received genuine praise while others fell flat compared to comparable all-inclusives
+• Food and beverage quality is inconsistent - some meals receive genuine praise while others fall flat compared to comparable all-inclusives

 • Grand Bahama Island has far fewer tourist infrastructure options than Nassau or Exuma, meaning fewer day trips and local dining choices

-• Limited direct flight options to Freeport compared to Nassau made getting there more complicated for most travelers
+• Limited direct flight options to Freeport compared to Nassau make getting there more complicated for most travelers

 Common Questions